Celebrating New Year in Europe's Last Dictatorship

-Illnesses or mishaps: Layering up to keep Minsk's sub-zero temperatures out; developing Soviet-era paranoia about my hotel room being bugged; unknowingly photographing the KGB's headquarters.
+Illnesses or mishaps: Layering up to keep Minsk's sub-zero temperatures out; developing Soviet-era paranoia about my hotel room being bugged and emails being monitored; innocently photographing the KGB's headquarters in central Minsk.

-Belarus is most famous for being 'the last dictatorship in Europe' and has been dubbed the 'North Korea of Europe' by some journalists.
+Belarus is most famous for being "the last dictatorship in Europe" and has been dubbed the "North Korea of Europe" by some journalists.
 Political dissent is crushed and hotel rooms used by foreign visitors are, it is widely reported, routinely bugged.
-There are laws which make insulting the president punishable by up to five years in prison, and another that makes criticising Belarus abroad punishable by up to two.
-I prefer to write the majority of my Destination Chronicles whilst travelling; I feel this gives them an authenticity and accuracy they may not otherwise have.
-However, I opted to write nothing about Belarus whilst in the country itself.
+There are laws which make insulting the president punishable by up to five years in prison, and another which makes criticising Belarus abroad punishable by up to two.
+I prefer to write the majority of my Travel Chronicles whilst travelling; I feel this gives them an authenticity and accuracy they may not otherwise have.
+However, I opted to write nothing about Belarus whilst travelling in the country itself.
 This Chronicle, therefore, has been written retrospectively.

 We had, in hindsight, booked a hotel which, in terms of a Russian spy thriller film, could have been straight out of central casting.
 I couldn't help but notice that the hotel's email address had a '.gov' stem to it.
-Moreover, the free WiFi could only be accessed by providing your mobile phone number to which I would be sent a text message with a code.
+Moreover, the free Wi-Fi could only be accessed by providing your mobile phone number to which I would be sent a text message with a code.
 This then had to be entered into the interface displayed on my screen.
 My paranoia began to work overtime.
 Was this a means of getting my mobile number which could then be used to track my movements around the city?
 Who knows.
 Not that I was up to anything I shouldn't be, you understand, but I switched my phone to flight mode nonetheless - if only to save on battery power.
-All I do know is that never before have I had to hand over my mobile number in order to access WiFi.
-A cafe a few blocks away, where we stopped for a well-earned hot drink away from the bitter Minsk winter, used precisely the same system.
-It seemed that all internet access in Minsk was centrally controlled in this way.
+All I do know is that never before have I had to hand over my mobile number in order to access Wi-Fi.
+A café a few blocks away, where we stopped for a well-earned hot drink away from the bitter Minsk winter, used precisely the same system.
+It seemed that all internet access in Minsk was centrally routed in this way.
 I therefore ensured I kept all of my social media posts about the country indisputably positive.
-I also couldn't help but notice that emails sent to our tour guide took an abnormally long time to arrive at their destination.
+Moreover, I couldn't help but notice that emails sent to our tour guide took an abnormally long time to arrive at their destination.
 Were our communications being monitored, too?
-Vladimir, our guide, advised us to switch to the encrypted WhatsApp to ensure we were able to communicate without this rather strange and inconvenient time lag.
+Vladimir, our guide, advised us to switch to the encrypted WhatsApp to ensure we were able to communicate without this rather strange and unsettling time lag.
 Perhaps all of these incidents were mere coincidence.
 Then again, perhaps they weren't.
 After all, we were in the land of a dictator which has no police force to speak of, just "Militia", so what did I expect?
-Disbanded or at the very least renamed in other former Soviet republics, the KGB is also alive and kicking in Belarus in its original incarnation.
-Indeed, unbeknown to me, the imposing beige neoclassical building along Nezalezhnastsi Prospekt whose steps I was drawn to climb, tempted, as I was, to photograph the Soviet emblem on the giant door, I discovered later was the KGB's headquarters.
+Disbanded or at the very least renamed in other former Soviet republics, the KGB is still very much alive and kicking in Belarus in its original incarnation.
+Indeed, unbeknown to me, the imposing beige neoclassical building along Nezalezhnastsi Prospekt whose steps I was drawn to climb, tempted, as I was, to photograph the Soviet emblem on its giant wooden door was, I later discovered, none other than the KGB's headquarters.
 Oops.